Ugly Kid Joe: Commercial success (1992–1996)

 The band spent two months in the studio to record America's Least Wanted.
 During the process, Roger Lahr left the band due to musical differences and was eventually replaced by Sugartooth guitarist Dave Fortman in April 1992.
+Lahr is credited in the song "Come Tomorrow" and is included in the album's liner notes, as the band thanked him for spending his time with them.
 Rob Halford of Judas Priest was a guest vocalist on the song "Goddamn Devil".
 The band sped up the recording process for their album in order to get a spot as a supporting act for Ozzy Osbourne's "No More Tears" tour.
 The band eventually landed a spot for the tour, only to have Crane fly back to L.A. several times to finish edits on the album.
-The album caused controversy with its cover, which features the band's mascot posing as the Statue of Liberty holding up the middle finger and holding a porno magazine in his hand instead of the hallowed Declaration.
+The album caused controversy with its cover, which features the band's mascot posing as the Statue of Liberty holding up the middle finger and holding a porno magazine in his hand instead of the Declaration.
 As some stores would not carry the album due to the cover image, the band decided to have an alternative cover made using the album's back photo, which featured the band's mascot chained and gagged.

 America's Least Wanted appeared on the U.S. charts at No. 27 having sold over 600,000 units upon release and was considered a favorite among fans and critics.
 One critic praised the album as, "A rock record you can play all day."
 The album achieved Gold status in both Canada and Australia, Silver status in the United Kingdom, and went Platinum in the U.S. A cover of Harry Chapin's "Cat's in the Cradle" was subsequently released as a well-received single that sold over 500,000 copies in the United States alone and peaked at No. 7 in the UK Singles Chart.